19snow93/gitskills/readme.txt

 readme
-create a new branch is quick
+create a new branch is quick & simpleZZ